gyjbb/LC-Python29/README.md

 Greedy Algorithm 4

-## 860.Lemonade Change, 406.Queue Reconstruction by Height
+## 860.Lemonade Change, 406.Queue Reconstruction by Height, 452.Minimum Number of Arrows to Burst Balloons

 June 30, 2023  4h

 Congratulations!\
 This is the 30th day for leetcode python study.
 Today we will learn about the Greedy Algorithm!\
-The challenges today are especially about ~~sorting both  positive and negative numbers, the concept of net increase, and processing one side at each time and merging the results~~.
+The challenges today are especially about inserting items according to the ranking and merge intervals of overlapping.

 ## 860.Lemonade Change